Guide to organising a street party or fete

 What you need to do

-Organising small, private street parties and fetes is very simple and generally does not include activities that need a licence, such as selling alcohol or providing certain types of entertainment.
+Organising small, private street parties and fetes is very simple and generally doesn't include activities that need a licence, such as selling alcohol or providing certain types of entertainment.
 To apply to have a road closed for a street party, please complete our application to close a public highway for a street party form.

 FAQs and checklist